mathigon/textbooks/content/shapes/content.md

 This is a great time to step away from your device and try this at home.
 Find any circular object.
 It could be something in your kitchen like a glass or a plate or a can of vegetables.
 Or it could be something in your room like a round clock, or a marker, or a bottle of something.
 Anything circular will work!
 Use a piece of string and mark of the length of the diameter.
 Then use a ruler to place a mark on the string that is 3 diameters long.
 Wrap the string around the circle and see how close the length of three diameters gets to making it all the way around the circle!

-You predicted it would take [[--]] diameters to wrap around the circle.
+You predicted it would take TODO diameters to wrap around the circle.
 It seems to take a little more than [[3]] diameters to fit around a circle.
 But what is this “little bit more than?”
 Can we determine how much of a diameter this is?
-Is it 1/10 of a diameter?
-1/5th of a diameter?
-1/4th of the diameter?
+Is it `1/10` of a diameter? `1/5`th of a diameter? `1/4`th of the diameter?
 Before answering this question, let’s work with this idea.

 ::: column.grow(width=350)